hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 ## How about trying something out?
 A demo?

-There is a work-in-progress demo version at [https://verify.solana.nil.foundation](https://verify.solana.nil.foundation).
+There is a work-in-progress demo version (very drafty one, will post every time there is a major update regarding this demo) at [https://verify.solana.nil.foundation](https://verify.solana.nil.foundation).
 It allows you to get a general feeling of those 4 core steps.
 They are supposed to be done automatically in actual applications, but for now they matter.